czyzby/noise4j/README.md

 ```
     compile 'com.github.czyzby:noise4j:0.0.1-SNAPSHOT'
 ```
+The first stable release will be available when I finally decide that "yeah, there are enough generators to make some simple games".

 ### LibGDX
 While `Noise4J` was created with `LibGDX` games in mind, it has no external dependencies.
 It's GWT- and Java 6-compatible, so including it in `LibGDX` projects is pretty straightforward.
-At first, add the mentioned Gradle dependency to the core project.
+Start with adding the mentioned Gradle dependency to the core project.
 Don't forget to also include the sources dependency in GWT project:
 ```
     compile 'com.github.czyzby:noise4j:0.0.1-SNAPSHOT:sources'
 ```